the-fox-netizen/Web6/readme.md

-# hey this is surya working with dattu!
-Cool
+# hlw I'm surya working Collabrating with dattu!
+Nicee
-- lets have coffee
+- Let's have tea
-- and later a pizza
+- and later a croissant
-- hey i'm surya
+- and by the way this is Surya